 I find a box of pre-prepared wipes will last a few days, so they are not very labour intensive at all.
 You only need one or two per change compared to the many disposable wipes you would use, this is because they are simply much more effective at cleaning up any mess.
 I toss the dirty wipes in with my nappies to wash, there is a kit for those people not using reusable nappies which comes with another box for the mucky wipes, but I think a wet bag would work just as well.
 You can use the wipes straight from the washing machine without drying them in between uses, so even when you get behind with your washing you are unlikely to run out.
 I bought some extra wipes to make extra sure we had enough, so I have the white terry wipes and the rainbow bamboo and minky mix.
 I can’t say I find much difference in the way the fabrics work, but Cheekywipes have plenty of advice on the site if you are having a hard time choosing.

 When using reusable wipes out and about I pop them in with the clean nappies in my wet bag.
 I pop them in dry, because we can then wet them on the go, I do occasionally wet some before going out and pop them within the Cheeky wipes out and about bag within the wet bag to avoid leaking.
 I have recommended reusable wipes to a few people, especially if they are already using cloth nappies, and everyone much prefers them to disposables.
 There are times when disposables are more convenient, for example holidays, but for day to day I am very happy with my washable alternatives.
 After months of use my wipes are all still in very good condition, I must have saved a fortune in disposables, not to mention all the trips to the shops.
+You don’t need to buy reusable wipes kits, although I highly recommend them if you want to, you could make your own or use old flannels.
 Would you consider using washable wipes?